 Launch of European Angst e-book

-On 5 September 2017, the Goethe-Institut together with the European Movement International are holding an event to mark the official launch of the e-book EUROPEAN ANGST.
-The event will feature a debate on populism, extremism and euroscepticism in contemporary European societies.
+On 5 September 2017, the Goethe-Institut together with the European Movement International held an event to mark the official launch of the e-book EUROPEAN ANGST.
+The event featured a debate on populism, extremism and euroscepticism in contemporary European societies.

 - Presentation of the e-book EUROPEAN ANGST